waku-org/nwaku-compose/README.md

  -d '{"payload":"XaaabsQ==","contentTopic":"/my-app/2/chatroom-1/proto"}'
 ```

-You can fetch all messages sent in that topic.
+**Get messages sent to a `contentTopic`**.
+Note that any store node in the network is used to reply.
 ```
 curl -X GET "http://127.0.0.1:8645/store/v1/messages?contentTopics=%2Fmy-app%2F2%2Fchatroom-1%2Fproto&pageSize=50&ascending=true" \
  -H "accept: application/json"